AnandBhasme/MLIP/README.md

-# Multi-Image Processing App
+# Machine Learning Image Processor App

 This Streamlit app allows users to upload multiple images and apply various image processing techniques to them.
+ML enthusiast can use this to mass process their images

 ## Features